dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_6.md

 _Example._

-Let us look at the tape of a turing machine where the tape contains `abc`, the head points to the 2nd position, and make transition that read `b`, write `d`, and move backward:
+Let us look at the tape of a Turing machine where the tape contains `abc`, the head points to the 2nd position, and make transition that read `b`, write `d`, and move backward:
 ```
  ↓                   ↓
 abc ─(b,d,backward)⇒ adc